Rock Creek Campus

 MT 121A.
 Digital Electronics Intro.
 2 Credits.

-Explores digital logic circuits built with logic gates such as NAND, NOR and their derivatives.
+Explores digital logic circuits built with logic gates such as NAND, NOR, and their derivatives.
 Emphasizes troubleshooting logic circuits using the signal tracing method.
-Enhances skills with basic electronic test instruments and circuit troubleshooting in the context of digital logic circuits.
-Microelectronics Technology AAS degree-seeking students should take MT 121.
+Enhances skills with basic electronic test instruments and circuit troubleshooting in the context of digital logic circuit interpretation and design.
 Prerequisites: (WR 115 and RD 115) or IRW 115 or equivalent placement.
-Prerequisite/concurrent: MT 106 or MTH 65.
+Prerequisite/concurrent: MT 106 or MTH 65, or any course for which MTH 65 is a prerequisite, or equivalent placement.
 Audit available.

 MT 122.
 Digital Systems II.
 3 Credits.